NxBlaze/odin-rock-paper-scissors/README.md

         ...
     }

-Instead, I created an array which both players could access to convert text to its corresponding number and back, which I think is much neater solution:
+Instead, I created an array which both players could access to convert text to its corresponding number and vice versa, which I think is much neater solution:

     const MOVES = ["rock", "paper", "scissors"];